vr4vet/vr4vet/Assets/VR4VET/Components/ToolTips/Readme.md

 # Using the tooltips through scripts (dynamic tooltips)
 1. Get a reference to the tooltip.
 This is usually done through `TooltipScript tooltip = ObjectWithTooltip.Find("SimpleToolTip");`
 2. To activate the tooltip, use `tooltip.Activate()`.
-Note that unless it is disabeled in the tooltip manager, this will also close all other tooltips.
+Note that unless it is disabled in the tooltip manager, this will also close all other tooltips.
 3. To disable a tooltip, use `tooltip.Deactivate()`.
 4. To alter the contents of a tooltip, assign a string value to the header or text content.
 Examples: `tooltip.TextContent = "New Tooltip Content"` `tooltip.Header = "New Tooltip Header"`.
 5. Any alterations to content, position, or activation status will update dynamically while running.